 English, Italian, Spanish

 In part two (2 of 2) of this "Inside the Minor Blues" jazz guitar lesson series, renowned guitarist Roni Ben-Hur shows you how to improvise fluently over minor tonalities.
 Roni systematically breaks down this standard form in order to show you the harmonic possibilities which can be used in your playing.
 If you want to bolster your "minor sound" vocabulary, this jazz guitar masterclass series is for you!
-NOTE: There is a small (optional) PDF which includes the embedded notation seen in both videos from this series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a small PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the onscreen notation.
+You can purchase both videos and the PDF in this series at a discount here!

 Topics Covered: Jazz Guitar, The Minor Blues, Color Notes, Tensions, Resolving, Augmented Usage, Improvisation, Chord Function, Minor Chord Types, Minor Tonality, Barry Harris Concepts, Exercises, Tritone Subs, The II dominant, etc.